jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 I spent more than 4 years at Family Club, the most famous club in the area where I live.
 I learnt a lot during that period.
 Florida 135 is also one that I also love, magic place for techno.
 Can’t wait to go back there.
 Playing at Space Ibiza just one year before it disappeared was also a dream come true.

-Regarding the set ,it’s hard to remember just one.
+Regarding the set, it’s hard to remember just one.
 Last Saturday at Fabrik on the Carl Cox Party for example was one for the books.

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Framirolopezdj%2Fvideos%2F2208391732510642%2F&show_text=0&width=560" width="560" height="316" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>